Robert R. Barry: Early career

+Congress

 In 1958, Barry was elected to the Eighty-sixth Congress as a Republican as the representative of New York's 27th district, which included his hometown of Yonkers.
 He was reelected in 1960 and 1962, and served in the United States House of Representatives from January 3, 1959, to January 3, 1965; in his final term, redistricting moved him to the 27th District.
 Barry was an unsuccessful candidate for reelection to the Eighty-ninth Congress in 1964.

+After Congress

 Barry had spent a great deal of time in California even while representing New York in Congress.
 After losing his 1964 campaign, he made California his permanent residence.
 In 1966, he was the unsuccessful Republican nominee for California's 38th Congressional District.
 He was an unsuccessful candidate in the 1967 special election for California's 11th district, and again in the 1968 general election.
 In 1970, Barry ran unsuccessfully for the Republican nomination for the U.S. Senate from California.
 In 1972, he was defeated for the Republican nomination in California's 17th district.
 In 1982, President Ronald Reagan appointed Barry to the advisory council of the Peace Corps.

-Memberships
+Affiliations

 Barry was a member of the Farm Bureau, the Friendly Sons of St. Patrick, and Alpha Delta Phi fraternity.